Charles Nemeroff: Career

 Nemeroff joined the faculty of Duke University after completing his training, then took a position at the Emory University School of Medicine in 1991.
 During his time at Emory, he built the psychiatry department into one of the field's leading centers and became internationally recognized as a leader in psychiatric research.

-Nemeroff has drawn criticism for accepting consulting fees from drug companies whose products he has reviewed.
-In 2008, he resigned from the position of chairman after Emory University found him in violation of policy for not disclosing payments received from drug makers for consulting fees.
-He was forbade to apply for or be involved with any National Institutes of Health grants for a period of two years.
+In 2008, Nemeroff resigned from the position of chairman after Emory University found him in violation of policy for not disclosing payments received from drug makers for consulting fees.
+He was forbidden from applying for or being involved with any National Institutes of Health grants for a period of two years.
 At the time he left the university, he was considered one of the nation's most influential psychiatrists, having written more than 850 research reports and reviews.

 In 2009, Nemeroff became the chair of psychiatry at the University of Miami Miller School of Medicine.
+During his time at Miami, Nemeroff was involved in the development of the university's psychiatry department, researching topics like mood disorders, aging, and HIV-related psychiatry.

 In 2018, Nemeroff became chair and professor of psychiatry at the University of Texas at Austin Dell Medical School.
+He would also become holder of the Matthew P. Nemeroff Endowed Chair.
+Within the department, Nemeroff directs the Institute for Early Life Adversity Research, as part of the Mulva Clinic for the Neurosciences, and co-directs the Center for Psychedelic Research and Therapy.

+In addition to his roles, Nemeroff is the owner of several patents in relation to treatment methods of depression.
+He has edited several textbooks, including the Textbook of Psychopharmacology distributed by the American Psychiatric Association.

+Board roles

+Nemeroff serves on the board of directors for the American Brain Coalition.
+Nemeroff has also served on advisory bodies for the National Institute of Mental Health and NASA.
+In addition to those roles, Nemeroff served as president of the Anxiety and Depression Association of America.

+Nemeroff is a member of the American Psychiatric Association’s Council on Research, chairing both the APA Research Colloquium for Young Investigators and the APA Work Group on Biomarkers and Novel Treatments.